 The Osborn Island Trap Neuter Release Program (OITNR) was organized to humanely reduce the feral cat population on Osborn Island by preventing future litters and improving the health and well being of the existing colony.

 OITNR started in July 2013 when a few Osborn Island Residents, aware of an increasing feral cat population on Osborn Island, came together to make a difference for

 these animals.
 Thanks to donations from residents and the volunteer efforts,

 the potential for future feral population growth has dramatically decreased.
-As of January 22, 2014 108 cats have been humanely trapped by our volunteers, transported to a spay/neuter clinic in Voorhees, N.J. that offers discounted neutering, then returned to their original colony to live out a happier healthier life.
-So far more than 20 young kittens are either in foster care or have been successfully placed for adoption.
+As of December 17, 2015, 141 cats have been humanely trapped by our volunteers, transported to a spay/neuter clinic, that offers discounted neutering, then returned to their original colony to live out a happier healthier life.
+So far more than 30 kittens have been successfully placed in homes.

 We work closely and have the support of Alley Cat Allies, which is a national foundation that has successfully reduced the feral cat population at the Atlantic City Boardwalk.
+There have been no kittens born on the Boardwalk in Atlantic City in 10 years now.
 Thanks to them for all of their advice and counsel in helping make our project successful.